-We have audited the Financial Statements of the TARGET2-Securities (the entity), which comprise the financial situation report as at 31 December 2021 and the operating statement and other explanatory notes.
-The Financial Statements have been prepared by the Market Infrastructure Board acting for the Eurosystem based on the TARGET2-Securities Financial Reporting Framework as amended on 30 April 2020 and approved on 29 May 2020 by the Governing Council of the European Central Bank ("ECB").
+We have audited the financial statements of TARGET2-Securities (the entity), which comprise the financial situation report as at 31 December 2023, the operating statement and the explanatory notes, including the notes on the financial statements and the accounting policies.
+The financial statements have been prepared by the Market Infrastructure Board acting for the Eurosystem based on the TARGET2-Securities Financial Reporting Framework as amended on 30 April 2020 and approved on 29 May 2020 by the Governing Council of the European Central Bank ("ECB").

-In our opinion, the accompanying Financial Statements of the entity for the year ended 31 December 2021, are prepared, in all material respects, in accordance with the principles of the TARGET2-Securities Financial Reporting Framework as amended on 30 April 2020 and approved on 29 May 2020 by the Governing Council of the ECB.
+In our opinion, the accompanying financial statements of the entity for the year ended 31 December 2023, presents fairly, in all material respects, the financial position of the entity and are prepared in accordance with the principles of the TARGET2-Securities Financial Reporting Framework as amended on 30 April 2020 and approved on 29 May 2020 by the Governing Council of the ECB.